FHantke/brave-browser-wiki/IPFS-Features.md

 ## Peers
 - [ ] Prerequisites: local node launched and local gateway configured.
 ### adding
-- [ ] Verify when you go to `brave://settings/ipfs/peers` and click by Add button, it shows the dialog that allows to enter new peer connection string.
-It validates name and do not allow to put wrong one, acceptable only CIDs or something like `**/p2p/**` format
+- [ ] Verify when you go to `brave://settings/ipfs/peers` and click on the `Add` button, it prompts you to enter a new peer-connection string.
+It validates name and do not allow to put wrong one, acceptable only CIDs or something like `**/p2p/**` format.
-- [ ] Verify if a peer added and node is started it proposes to restart node to apply changes.
+- [ ] Verify if a peer is added and node is started, it proposes to restart node to apply changes.
-- [ ] Verify node is restarted by clicking restart button, if error would happen it shows error message and suggests to see more on diagnostic page
+- [ ] Verify node is restarted by clicking `Restart` button, if error would happen it shows error message and suggests to see more on diagnostic page.
 ### removing
 - [ ] Verify a peer can be removed by clicking on Trash icon in the peer line.